jbasko/configmanager/README.rst

 - Configuration item and section classes are designed for extension: easy to implement things like value override via environment variables, command-line prompt message to ask for a missing value, custom type conversions, etc.
-- `ConfigParser` integration.
+- INI format file support through `ConfigParser` integration
+- JSON format file support
-- Easy to use with JSON, YAML, and any other format that can be easily converted to and from dictionaries.
+- Easy to add YAML and any other dictionary-like format support

 Quick Tour